 Recently, I spoke with Dr. Gretchen Green, a radiologist in North Carolina, about physician expert witness work.
 She has become somewhat of an “expert” in this field, accruing a ton of experience working as a physician expert witness.
 So I reached out and gained a ton of useful information.

 It turns out she also created the Expert Witness Startup School.
 This is a comprehensive online course to teach physicians to get started and build up a 6 figure income with expert witness work.
+And it is even open for enrollment right now until January 29, 2024!

 Given how much I enjoyed and found our conversation useful, I invited her to hold a private webinar (you can see the full webinar at the end of the post!) with the PPS community.
 She also now shares a really thorough guest post on the topic to help others take action and start!